aliasfoxkde/scratch-optimizer/PLANNING.md

 - Remove Empty Costumes and Sounds: Clean up costumes and sound files that contain no data or are placeholders.

 ## Miscellaneous Improvements
-- Compatibility Fixes: Ensure compatibility with Scratch’s latest version and warn about any unsupported features or customizations.
+- Compatibility Fixes: Ensure compatibility with Scratch’s latest version and warn about any unsupported features.
-- Performance Benchmarking: Provide an estimated performance improvement summary for users after optimization (e.g., reduction in file size, asset count).
+- Performance Benchmarking: Provide an estimated performance improvement summary for users after optimization.
-- Backup Project Before Optimization: Create a .bak file for the original project to avoid accidental loss of data during optimization.

 ## Support Advanced Features
 - Add support for converting advanced features (e.g., cloud variables) into, common game features, simplified